ClaireLally8/StudyPal/README.md

 ### Design
 The overall design idea behind this was to keep the application as accessible for all users.

+Features on the homepage was adapted from [inVision](https://www.invisionapp.com/) webpage with the content changed to suit the Study-Pal functionality.

 Keeping in mind current situation around the world, this application is aimed at students and instructors.
 Where instructors can review a students progress within their courseload, and students can track their own progress, store and review notes also.